 The conventional wisdom is that books of short stories don’t sell, but nevertheless plenty of collections have been published, and the beauty of them is the way you can dip in and out.

 When Umberto Eco used to tell people this, he didn’t mean he didn’t read or had never read.
 Certainly, a writer will need to do lots and lots of writing.
-But, a writer also reads.
+But, writers also have to read.